-The Fund generally distributes to shareholders substantially all its net income (for example, interest and dividends) monthly as well as substantially all of its net capital gains (that is, long-term capital gains from the sale of portfolio securities and short-term capital gains from both the sale of portfolio securities and option premium earned) annually.
+The Fund generally distributes to shareholders substantially all of its net income (for example, interest and dividends) as well as substantially all of its net capital gains (that is, long-term capital gains from the sale of portfolio securities and short-term capital gains from both the sale of portfolio securities and option premium earned).
 In addition, pursuant to its distribution policy, the Fund may make distributions that are treated as a return of capital.
-Distributions in excess of the Fund's earnings and profits will be treated as a return of capital is not taxable to a shareholder unless it exceeds a shareholder's tax basis in the shares.
+Return of capital is the portion of a distribution that is the return of your original investment dollars in the Fund.
+A return of capital is not taxable to a shareholder unless it exceeds a shareholder's tax basis in the shares.

 Returns of capital reduce a shareholder's tax cost (or "tax basis").
 Once a shareholder's tax basis is reduced to zero, any further return of capital would be taxable.
 Shareholders receiving periodic payments from the Fund may be under the impression that they are receiving net profits.
-However, all or a portion of a distribution may consist of a return of capital.
+However, all or a portion of a distribution may consist of a return of capital (i.e., from your original investment).
 Shareholders should not assume that the source of a distribution from the Fund is net profit.
 Shareholders should note that return of capital will reduce the tax basis of their shares and potentially increase the taxable gain, if any, upon disposition of their shares.
 As required under the 1940 Act, the Fund will provide a notice to shareholders at the time of distribution when such distribution does not consist solely of net income.
-Additionally, each distribution.
+Additionally, each distribution payment will be accompanied by a written statement which discloses the source or sources of each distribution.
 The IRS requires you to report these amounts, excluding returns of capital, on your income tax return for the year declared.
-The Fund will provide disclosures, with each monthly distribution, that estimate the percentages of the current and year-to-date distributions that represent (1) net investment income, (2) capital gains and (3) return of capital.
-At the end of the year, the Fund may be required under applicable law to characterize distributions made previously during that year among (1) ordinary income, (2) capital gains and (3) return of capital for tax purposes.
+The Fund provides disclosures, with each monthly distribution, that estimate the percentages of the current and year-to-date distributions that represent (1) net investment income, (2) capital gains and (3) return of capital.
+At the end of the year, the Fund may be required under applicable law to re-characterize distributions made previously during that year among (1) ordinary income, (2) capital gains and (3) return of capital for tax purposes.
 An additional distribution may be made in December, and other additional distributions may be made with respect to a particular fiscal year in order to comply with applicable law.
 Distributions declared in December, if paid to shareholders by the end of January, are treated for federal income tax purposes as if received in December.